gabrielrvsc/ARCO/README.md

 # ARCO
-Set of functions to analyse an estimate Artificial Counterfactual
+Set of functions to analyse and estimate Artificial Counterfactual